NERSCPowering Scientific Discovery for 50 Years

 About the Speaker

-CS Chang has led several large scale multi-institutional, multidisciplinary projects, which included a Fusion Simulation Prototype Center, SciDAC-2, SciDAC-3 and SciDAC-4 Fusion Edge Simulation centers, the ECP Whole Device Modeling project (Co-lead), and the ECP co-design project CoPA (Co-design of Particle Application, Institutional PI).
+CS Chang has led several large-scale scale, multi-institutional, multidisciplinary projects, which included a Fusion Simulation Prototype Center, SciDAC-2, SciDAC-3, and SciDAC-4 Fusion Edge Simulation centers, the ECP Whole Device Modeling project (Co-lead), and the ECP co-design project CoPA (Co-design of Particle Application, Institutional PI).
 The unique fusion gyrokinetic code XGC (X-point included Gyrokinetic Code) developed by his team has become one of the representative US exascale codes, co-developed in tight collaboration among physicists, applied mathematicians, computer scientists, and performance engineers.
-CS Chang is a Managing Principal Physicist at Princeton Plasma Physics Laboratory and a “Sits with Committee” member at Princeton University PICSciE (Princeton Institute for Computational Science & Engineering).
+CS Chang is a managing principal physicist at Princeton Plasma Physics Laboratory and a “Sits with Committee” member at Princeton University PICSciE (Princeton Institute for Computational Science & Engineering).
 He is a fellow of the American Physical Society and an ITER Science Fellow.
-Before joining Princeton, he was a Physics Professor at Korea Advanced Institute of Science and Technology and, jointly, a Research Professor at Courant Institute of Mathematical Sciences, New York University.
-In his early days, he held a Senior Scientist position at General Atomics.
-He had his B.S. degree in Physics from Seoul National University in 1974 and Ph.D. degree in Physics from The University of Texas at Austin in 1979.
+Before joining Princeton, he was a physics professor at Korea Advanced Institute of Science and Technology and, jointly, a research professor at Courant Institute of Mathematical Sciences, New York University.
+In his early days, he held a senior scientist position at General Atomics.
+He earned a B.S. degree in physics from Seoul National University in 1974 and a Ph.D. degree in physics from The University of Texas at Austin in 1979.

 June 17, 2024